 In his commencement speech at Portland State University in 1998, President Bill Clinton addressed the contributions of immigrants to American culture: “Bearing different memories, honoring different heritages, [immigrants] have strengthened our economy, enriched our culture, renewed our promise of freedom and opportunity for all.”
-Clinton’s portrait of America seems most resonant in Portland’s Jade International District, the area surrounding Southeast 82nd Avenue and Division Street, where a vibrant community of immigrants and people of color have found a stable foothold.
+Clinton’s portrait of America seems most resonant in Portland’s Jade District, the area surrounding Southeast 82nd Avenue and Division Street, where a vibrant community of immigrants and people of color have found a stable foothold.

-Though the Jade District was only officially designated by the city in 2011, its relatively large concentration of Asian, Latino, black and Slavic residents and businesses reflects historical booms and busts that are a century old.
+While the Jade District was officially designated by the city in 2011, its relatively large concentration of Asian, Latino, Black and Slavic residents and businesses reflects historical booms and busts that are a century old.
 Like many others before them, these communities have carved out spaces for themselves and their children by establishing diverse businesses, religious centers and recreational areas.
 And in such a cultural enclave, a restaurant isn’t just a restaurant — it’s a refuge, a community hub, that rare place where your grandfather can pronounce everything on the menu.

 If you’re a kid in the Jade District, the bright and unfussy Mojo Crepes is the place to be.
 The hot dogs and crepes, modeled after Japanese street cuisine, are unique and absolutely crave-worthy.
 You can order one of the enormous, conical crepes filled with whatever suits your mood, be it green tea ice cream, matcha or fresh mango.
 Crepes are the perfect eat-on-the go snack; order a variety for the family and enjoy your new favorite street food at Mt.
 Tabor Park or Kelly Butte Natural Area, both just a few minutes away.